 Advanced melanoma means that the melanoma has spread from where it started to another part of the body.
 This can cause symptoms.

-Treatments such as biological therapy, radiotherapy or chemotherapy can sometimes help to shrink the melanoma, reduce symptoms and help you feel better.
+Treatments such as targeted cancer drugs, immunotherapy, radiotherapy or chemotherapy can sometimes help to shrink the melanoma, reduce symptoms and help you feel better.
 Other treatments can treat specific symptoms.

 People with advanced melanoma can have different symptoms depending on where in the body it has spread to.
 It is possible to control many of the symptoms of advanced melanoma.